Factorio-Xander-Mod/Xander-Mod/README.md

 https://forums.factorio.com/viewtopic.php?f=97&t=51868

 ### Ore Generation
-Added are 9 new resources: apatite, bauxite, garnierite, granitic ore, heavy mineral sand, lead ore, mineral water, natural gas, and sulfidic ore.
+Added are 9 new resources: apatite, bauxite, garnierite, skarn, heavy mineral sand, lead ore, mineral water, natural gas, and sulfidic ore.
 The 6 base game resources have been modified as well to fit Xander Mod style.

 I've also now written a custom RSO config, which should be included with RSO in one of its upcoming updates.